vokinneberg/http-cache/README.md

 ## Why?

 First, this was part of the job test assessment.
-But I think that it shouldn't go to the trash bin and might be useful for someone.
+But I think it shouldn't go to the trash bin and might be useful for someone.
 So, generally speaking - Just for fun 😊

 ## Getting Started